Communication (COMM)

 COMM 110 INTRODUCTION TO PUBLIC SPEAKING 3 Units

-A basic course designed to help students increase their effectiveness in public speaking through classroom speeches.
+A basic course designed to help students increase their effectiveness in public speaking through speeches delivered in front of a live audience.
 Emphasis is on research, preparation, organization, delivery, and visual aids, to enhance informative and persuasive speaking.
 The student will develop skills to communicate orally in clear, coherent language appropriate to purpose, occasion, and audience.
+(CL)

 COMM 131 INTRODUCTION TO MASS COMMUNICATION 3 Units

-COMM 204 PUBLIC RELATIONS TACTICS II 3 Units
+COMM 204 SOCIAL AND DIGITAL MEDIA PR TACTICS 3 Units

 PREREQ: COMM 202 AND COMM 203